ameritusweb/ArtificialBiologicalIntelligence/README.md

 The serialization thesis extends Friston: organisms don't just minimize prediction error, they manufacture prediction opportunities through sequential processing architecture.
 The per-receptor pipeline claim — that each receptor family has its own evolved temporal decomposition strategy — goes beyond anything in the current embodied cognition literature.

 No existing program unifies these threads.
 The receptor topology as a single generative mechanism — from grounding through compartmentalization to language — appears to be a novel synthesis.
+Von Uexküll gave the concept.
+ERTI gives it a computable form and derives it from selection pressure rather than asserting it from observation.

 For a formal mathematical treatment of the Receptor-Topological Dynamical System (RTDS), see [docs/ERTI_formalization.tex](docs/ERTI_formalization.tex).
 Three levels of documentation: intuitive argument ([Whitepaper](docs/WHITEPAPER.md)), empirical record ([Theories](docs/theories.md) + [Roadmap](docs/ROADMAP.md)), formal structure ([Formalization](docs/ERTI_formalization.tex)).